EricFromCanada/ericfromcanada.github.io/_posts/2022-03-09-macos-installer-disk-images-for-virtualization.md

 The script requires a path to a macOS / OS X installer application.
 Originally I'd wanted it to prompt for the path interactively, but it wasn't dealing with the escaped spaces that Terminal automatically inserts when you drag a file into the window from the Finder without needless additional complexity.

 After saving the value of the passed installer path (which uses [substring removal](https://wiki.bash-hackers.org/syntax/pe#substring_removal) to trim a possible trailing slash), it proceeds only if it can locate the InstallESD.dmg or SharedSupport.dmg file, which is in the same location on all macOS installer versions.
-The presence of SharedSupport.dmg indicates a macOS 11 or greater installer, which necessitates the use of `createinstallmedia` and `sudo`, so it asks for the user's password in advance.
+The presence of BaseSystem.dmg indicates a macOS 10.13–10.15 installer and SharedSupport.dmg indicates a macOS or 11 or greater installer, either of which necessitate the use of `createinstallmedia` and `sudo`, so it asks for the user's password in advance.

 #### grab OS name from the installer app filename